 As a side note, some people use polyester resin for inlays.
 It is true that polyester is cheaper but it is also inferior to epoxy - so I don't use it!!
 And I would doubly never use it for combining with a high cost material like turquoise.

 Naturally we want to sand down through finer grits to get a nice smooth finish.
 However for best results I use the below micro-mesh sanding pads.
 These go all the way to a crazy fine 12,000 grit and allow you to easily bring the turquoise / resin mix to a good shine before applying final finish.
 For what are essentially little more than super high grit sanding pads, you might be surprised by how shiny they can bring your work.
 And of course, they'll shine up the cyanoacrylate/epoxy as well.
 Very popular with pen turners.

 Amazon Affiliates link

 That's all I have for you!
-I hope you gave enjoyed this article and found it useful.
+I hope you have enjoyed this article and found it useful.
 If you have any tips or techniques you have figured out yourself, then please contact me using the contact form, or leave a comment below.
-And if you got this far, then perhaps you will also enjoy my article on how to inlay metal?
-Check it out here!
+And if you got this far, then perhaps you will also find my below article useful?